-Should business be aware of any tax implications of the new Belgian Code for Companies and Associations?
+Should business be aware of any tax implications of the new Belgian Companies and Associations Code?

 The renewal of the Belgian Company Code has an impact on various tax rules.
 Certain tax rules have therefore been modified in light of the new Company Code.
 Below, we have highlighted four aspects to be aware of from a corporate income tax perspective.